 Living Kidney Donation

-More than 100,000 people are waiting for a miracle, but it takes just a single person to make a difference.
+Nearly 100,000 people are waiting for a miracle, but it takes just a single person to make a difference.
 If you are waiting for a kidney donation, consider asking a family member, friend or community member if he or she would donate.
-Almost 45 of every 100 kidney donors are living donors.
+Almost 40% of kidney donors are living donors.
 Someone in your life may be willing to donate life.

 At The University of Kansas Health System Center for Transplantation, we offer a living kidney donor team dedicated to guiding donors and recipients through the living donor process.